 - Moving and storage expenses related to the disaster

-- Replacement of essential personal property such as appliances or bed from an occupied bedroom
+- Replacement of essential personal property such as appliances or beds from an occupied bedroom

 - Increased childcare expenses

 It’s important to read the determination letter carefully.
-Receipts for all expenses should be kept for at least three years, as disaster funding may be subject to audit.
-If you have spent the payment on anything other than its intended purpose, you may be denied disaster assistance in the future.
+Disaster funding may be subject to audits.
+Keep all receipts for at least three years.
+If grant payments are spent on anything other than its intended purpose, applicants may be denied disaster assistance in the future.
 In some cases, FEMA will ask that the money be returned.

 For any questions, call the FEMA Helpline, 800-621-3362.
-TTY users can call 800-462-7585.
-Those who use a relay service such as a videophone, InnoCaption or CapTel should update FEMA with their specific number assigned to that service.
+Those who use a relay service such as a videophone, should update FEMA with their specific number assigned to that service.
+Multilingual operators are available (press 2 for Spanish).